-• Non-native English language speakers are known to use closed captioning and subtitling services to improve the language speaking process, providing accessibility and equal access to opportunities for communities.
+• English as a Second Language (ESL): Non-native English language speakers are known to use closed captioning and subtitling services to improve their linguistic speaking and comprehension skills.

 Subtitles for the Deaf or hard of hearing (SDH)

-The only major difference between SDH and closed captioning is in formatting: closed captioning is displayed as white text on a black background where as SDH is formatted as text with contrast outlines.
-Since Blu-ray discs do not support line 21 closed captions, they use SDH subtitling.
+The only major difference between SDH and closed captioning is in the formatting: closed captioning is displayed as white text against a black background whereas SDH is formatted as text with contrast outlines.
+Since Blu-ray discs do not support line 21 closed captions, they require SDH subtitling.